Plaza Frontenac: History

 In 1994, the owners remodeled Plaza Frontenac, which was facing competition from St. Louis Galleria, a nearby mall that opened in 1984 and expanded in 1992.
 They hired Michael Mindlin and David Suttle of Hellmuth, Obata & Kassabaum, who developed a merchandising strategy and corresponding alterations.
 These included interior and exterior landscaping; new hardwood floors, paint, and fixtures; LED lighting; "hand-made custom carpets. imported European furniture in soft seating areas".
 Also added were a grand piano for live music, new services and amenities, including opulent women's restrooms and lounge with individual wood-lined restrooms.
 This produced a new mix of day spa, art theater, white-tablecloth restaurants (facing outward to create a new arrival experience) and home goods intended to retain older, affluent shoppers but also attract younger, more diverse customers.
 Over the next years, Mindlin and Suttle refined the concept as they launched their own strategic planning and design firm called Suttle Mindlin.
 The Urban Land Institute wrote that “the renovation puts Plaza Frontenac on the cutting edge of mall design".
 A new restaurant, Cardwell's at the Plaza, was designed to be hospitable to diners in suits and sweats alike.

 By 2010, the property was owned by Davis Street Landing Company, which added two outparcel restaurants to the center, despite national economic conditions that were causing malls across the country to struggle.
 The addition brought total square footage to 482,843 and about 40 tenants.

 In September 2011, Davis Street Properties sold Plaza Frontenac to a joint venture of General Growth Properties and Canada Pension Plan Investment Board.
 Average sales at the mall were about $500 per square foot, well above the national average.
 It was also 96% leased beyond the anchors.
 In 2013, it was reported that many local tenants were being replaced national chains, including Madewell and Athleta.

 In 2014, the mall added Forever Flawless, Tory Burch, Mitchell Gold + Bob Wilson Signature Store, jeweler David Yurman, and Vineyard Vines' first Missouri store.
 The Louis Vuitton store was renovated and enlarged.
 GGP reported that tenant sales in 2013 increased to $564 per square foot.

-In popular culture

-Native St. Louis rappers Chingy and Nelly have mentioned Plaza Frontenac in their music.
-In "Ride wit Me", Nelly raps, "Face and body Frontenac, don't know how to act."
-In "Right Thurr", Chingy raps, "She be shopping in Frontenac."
+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and 3 Neiman Marcus locations nationwide in an effort to further cut costs and focus on more profitable locations, including the Saks store at Plaza Frontenac.